 Katie Dobbin Binda, MSW, LICSW has over 25 years of experience in healthcare.
 Katie is widely recognized for her counseling and coaching expertise, as well as her leadership in innovative program development, patient advocacy and workshop facilitation.
 She has led numerous support groups, including those for cancer survivors navigating the period following active treatment, and for young adults living with cancer.
 Katie is the Founding Director of the HOPES Program (now known as the Katherine A. Gallagher Integrative Therapies Program) at the Massachusetts General Hospital Cancer Center, creating wellness programs and services for patients, families and staff.
 She created education and support programs, including introductions to chemotherapy and clinical trials; complementary therapies; exercise; stress management and cancer survivorship.
 While at Mass General, Katie co-founded the Cancer Center’s Patient and Family Advisory Council (PFAC), an initiative to ensure that the voices of patients and families are formally integrated into cancer care.
 This innovative patient advocacy initiative has led to enhanced patient-organizational relationships.
 Katie is an Adjunct Faculty member in the school of social work at Wheelock College in Boston, and runs a private consulting and counseling practice.

-Heidi Werther, MS, CPCC, ACC. is a professional coach, mediator, and business consultant.
+Heidi Werther, MS, CPCC, ACC.
+BCS Interim Board Chair, is an executive and leadership coach who thrives on challenging and supporting individuals and teams to perform at their maximum potential.
+She also believes in the power of coaching and strives to drive a coaching culture within every organization she touches.
 Heidi’s career spans over 25 years working for Fortune 500s, small entrepreneurial firms, and non-profit organizations, where she has served in leadership roles, worked on product development, marketing, business administration, and business development.
 As the Director of Business and Client Development at Circles, a Sodexo Company, Heidi was instrumental in the development of a patient and family concierge model, which was implemented in hospitals and health care systems in an effort to increase the patient experience and provide peace of mind to patients and their families.
 This work provided Heidi with tremendous insight into the challenges faced by patients and their families while involved with hospital services.
-Having navigated the terrain to assist her mother after a cancer diagnosis, Heidi knows how important it is to have resources available not only for the patient, but for caregivers as well.
+Having navigated the terrain to assist her mother after a cancer diagnosis, Heidi knows how important it is to have resources available not only for the patient but for caregivers as well.
 Her continued passion for the field of cancer care led her to joining the BCS Board.
-Heidi earned a Bachelor of Science in Marketing and Management from Babson College, a Master of Science, Mediation and Applied Conflict Studies from Champlain College, and a CPCC, Certified Professional Co-active Coach, from the Coaches Training Institute.
+Heidi earned a Bachelor of Science in Marketing and Management from Babson College, a Master of Science, Mediation and Applied Conflict Studies from Champlain College, and is a certified professional coach through the International Coaching Federation.

 Medical Advisory Board